Daniel S. Katz

 • District of Columbia Bar

-• Beth El Congregation, Board of Trustees
+• Beth El Congregation, former member of Board of Trustees

 • Co-Presenter, "Preventive Care for your Facility: Avoiding the Malpractice Trap," HFAM annual conference, 2021